BleemIs42/pixi-game/README.md

                 - Methods:
                     - add(name, stage): register a stage to stage container
                     - start(name): switch a new stage
-    - Stage: extends from class Container
+    - State: extends from class Container
         - Members:
             - game: the instance of class Game
             - stage: the renderer of game